plasmatech8/javascript-practice/README.md

 `|| true` is to avoid annoying error messages.

+We can run tests using: `npm run tests`

 ## 02. Writing tests

 Mocha looks for a folder called 'test' and run tests in it.